shub39/terminal-profile/README.md

-# Pixegami Terminal Profile
+# Pixegami Terminal Profile for Fedora or rpm based distributions (Maybe?)

 ![terminal](./terminal_screenshot.png)

-This is my profile for UNIX (MacOS/Linux) terminals.
-For Ubuntu, I just use the default terminal app.
-For MacOS, I use [iTerm2](https://iterm2.com/).
+This is my profile for Fedora.
+Forked from Pixelgami's terminal-profile

-> In the MacOS case, I have successfully installed this theme once before, but most of the terminal commands
-> will be different.
-You'll just have to open the `.sh` files and figure out how to adapt it to MacOS
-> until I can prepare MacOS commands.

-These commands were last tested on May 2022 on Ubuntu 20.
+# Last Tested date

 # Prerequisites